How to Pay Franchise Tax in Texas

 Taxes in Texas can get a little wily.
 The current franchise tax instruction manual is over 25 pages long, and if you’re not a tax attorney or an accountant, a lot of it looks like gibberish.
 We’ll be straight with you: learning the ins and outs (and ups and downs) of franchise tax rules will keep you busier than a hound in flea season, so let us lend you hand and get you started.

 What is the Texas Franchise Tax?

-Unlike most other states, Texas does not required legal business entities to file an annual report.
+Unlike most other states, Texas does not require legal business entities to file an annual report.
 Instead, they require something much more complicated: an information report submitted with their annual tax payment.
 This report and payment is made to the Texas Comptroller of Public Accounts and is known as the franchise or margin tax.
 It’s a touchy subject with a checkered past.
 For more information on how the Texas Franchise Tax came to be, check out our tax history page.